1.

 114.

 Vaughan, William.
-Romanticism and art. vol. World of art (Thames and Hudson) (Thames and Hudson, 1994).
+Romanticism and Art. vol. World of art (Thames and Hudson) (Thames and Hudson, London, 1994).

 115.

 Ferber, Michael.
-Romanticism: a very short introduction. vol. Very short introductions (Oxford University Press, 2010).
+Romanticism: A Very Short Introduction. vol. Very short introductions (Oxford University Press, Oxford, 2010).

 116.

 Gombrich, Ernst Hans Josef.
-Norm and form. vol. Studies in the art of the Renaissance (Phaidon, 1978).
+Norm and Form. vol. Studies in the art of the Renaissance (Phaidon, London, 1978).

 117.

 Andrews, Malcolm.
-Landscape and western art. vol. Oxford history of art (Oxford University Press, 1999).
+Landscape and Western Art. vol. Oxford history of art (Oxford University Press, Oxford, 1999).

 118.

 Slive, Seymour, Ruisdael, Jacob van, Los Angeles County Museum of Art, Philadelphia Museum of Art, & Royal Academy of Arts (Great Britain).
-Jacob van Ruisdael: master of landscape.
-(Royal Academy of Arts, 2005).
+Jacob van Ruisdael: Master of Landscape.
+(Royal Academy of Arts, London, 2005).

 119.